 Why should you not get too close to a stargazer fish eyes?

 Two genera of stargazers have electric organs around their eyes.
 If you step on this part of the fish, you might experience an electric shock.
-But, the shock is minimal and not dangerous for human beings.
+But, the shock is minimal and not dangerous for human beings, and stargazers generally won’t move or shock divers unless disturbed.

 Can stargazers be eaten?

 Yes, despite their poisonous spines, they are considered a delicacy in some cultures.
 The position dissipates during the cooking process, making them safe to eat.
-These fish are not a common food source in the world’s oceans, so it’s unlikely that most people will ever have the chance to eat or cook one.
+These fish are not a common food source in the world’s oceans, so it’s unlikely that most people will ever have the chance to eat or cook one, partially due to anglers not being fond of their sharp spines.

 What happens if you step on a stargazer fish?